ColinMaudry/beheader/README.md

 # beheader 0.13.0

+[DCAT](http://www.w3.org/TR/vocab-dcat) is a vocabulary used to describe published data.
+It's consequently metadata for this published data.
+A typical way to manage this DCAT metadata is as [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework), in a triple store, and to expose this data via a SPARQL endpoint to query it.

-Script that retrieves a list of [dcat:Distribution](http://www.w3.org/TR/vocab-dcat/#Class:_Distribution) (file metadata) from a SPARQL endpoint and uses their URL to retrieve some information:
+Beheader is a script that retrieves all [dcat:Distribution](http://www.w3.org/TR/vocab-dcat/#Class:_Distribution) (file metadata) from a SPARQL endpoint and uses the file URL (`dcat:downloadUrl`) to retrieve some information about it:

 * size
 * media type
 * availability
+* server response time in seconds

 The information is stored as RDF and uploaded to the same triple store as for the DCAT metadata, but in a different graph.
+The result of this script is enriched metadata about the published files.

-It's called the beheader because the data admins get beheaded when the script reports the number of unavailable files (errors 404, 500)
+It's called the beheader because the data admins get beheaded when the script reports the number of unavailable files (errors 404, 500).

 Sample Turtle RDF output: